revitalizingmonographs/revitalizingmonographs.github.io/W2Agenda.md

 **Lunch**

-- 1:30 - 2:30 PM **Refine the Monographic Workflow.** Where do the tools described fit into the workflows?
-Are there steps/inputs/issues missing from this scheme?
+- 1:30 - 2:30 PM **Developer/Tool showcase.** _Brief_ overview of the tools from the developers.
+Focus on what the tool can do and what it requires of the user.

 **Botanical Garden Tour**

-- 3:00 PM - 4:45 PM **Explode the Monographic Workflow.** How can we rethink some aspect of the workflow so that it works better or more seamlessly/effectively supports the end goal
+- 3:00 PM - 4:45 PM **Refine and Explode the Monographic Workflow.** Where do the tools described fit into the workflows?
+Are there steps/inputs/issues missing from this scheme?
+How can we rethink some aspect of the workflow so that it works better or more seamlessly/effectively supports the end goal

 - 5:00 - 6:00 PM **Discuss the Workflow.** Progress report: What was fixed in the workflow? how? were some solutions discarded? why?
 What components of the workflow were inviolate and not discussed, in terms of potential improvements?
 What remains to be done for each component of the workflow?